atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 The probability of ending up in each branch is given by the Born rule:
 $|amplitude|^{2}$.
-In MWI, deriving the Born rule from first principles is non-trivial (more on this in Section 9), but *operationally* the rule is the same as in Copenhagen.
-The difference is conceptual: probabilities in MWI are not about which outcome *will happen* --- they are about which branch *you will find yourself in*.
+In MWI, deriving the Born rule from first principles is non-trivial (more on this in the last section of this note), but *operationally* the rule is the same as in Copenhagen interpretation.
+The difference is conceptual: probabilities in MWI are not about which outcome *will happen*, they are about which branch *you will find yourself in*.

-# 7. Decoherence: Why Branches Feel Classical
+# Decoherence: Why Branches Feel Classical

 A natural objection to MWI: if all branches are real and the wavefunction never collapses, why do we never experience superposition